So if beauty starts from the inside out, then this recipe for chocolate truffles can be considered a natural skin care recipe, right?!

 It’s not a crazy claim considering they taste absolutely divine, and make you feel that same way, too!Over the last few years, I have made these for as many occasions as possible - but really, they are the epitome of a Valentine’s day treat.
 These decadent, homemade chocolate truffles are infused with aphrodisiac herbs like damiana and rose.
-They make you feel in love with everything.
 From the rich herbal infused ganache filling, to the cool outer shell sprinkled with just the right amount of salty crunch, these truffles give you all the feels.

 Aphrodisiacs are not just hocus pocus witch craft - they are a class of plants with specific physiological actions.
 They may increase blood flow by improving circulation, elevate your mood, and reduce stress.
 Many of them are quite tasty and some come from our favorite class of plants - perennials.